ChromeDevTools/devtools-frontend/front_end/ui/components/docs/building-ui-documentation/TestingComponents.md

 ## Ensuring queries returned elements

 Any DOM querying API could return back `null` if the element was not found.
-You can use the `assertElement` method from `DOMHelpers.js` to ensure that if the element was not found, the test fails.
+You can use the `assert.instanceOf` method from Chai to ensure that if the element was not found, the test fails.
 This also satisfies TypeScript and (much like with the shadow root check earlier) avoids you having to continually code against the element not being found.

 ```ts